 A treatment plan specific to you should be made which includes medications as well as lifestyle changes.
 Eating right and exercising, especially weight-bearing is essential to support the health of your bones.
 Dietary changes that include bone health promoting nutrients like vitamin D, protein, magnesium, vitamin K, and zinc are an important adjunct to osteoporosis treatment.

 There’s no cure for osteoporosis, but appropriate osteoporosis treatment can help protect and strengthen your bones.
 Osteoporosis symptoms can cause pain and discomfort and in cases of fracture, requires physical assistance for carrying out everyday activities.
 Emoha Elder Care offers at home nursing by trained nurses to help an elderly facing mobility issues and pain.
-Apart from home care, physiotherapy, exercising and medication management is also something Emoha provides.
+Apart from home care nursing, physiotherapy, exercising and medication management is also something Emoha provides.

 If you feel you are experiencing osteoporosis symptoms or have any questions related to osteoporosis treatment, please feel free to reach out to us on 1800-123-44-5555.